Lust; I Want It, I Don’t Care About Consequence

 2. The eyes that let objects that arouse our appetites enter our minds and arouse emotion.

 3. Because pride gives itself the glory and respect that belong only to God, pride is a form of rebellion against God.
-Since they refuse to admit their sinful state, people who are proud do not feel the need to ask for forgiveness.
+Since they refuse to admit their sinful state, proud people do not feel the need to ask for forgiveness.

-So don’t let your desires become lust because that sin produces death.
+So don’t let your desires become lust, because that sin produces death.
 I pray that you have enjoyed this Bible lesson.
+Thank you for taking the time to read this Bible lesson.
+I urge you to make full use of it.
 Blessings to you and your loved ones— Tim. ☺

 Share

-2 thoughts on “Lust; I Want It, I Don’t Care About Consequence
+2 thoughts on “Lust: I Want It, I Don’t Care About Consequences

 1. Thank you, Marchelle, I am so glad you allowed the Spirit to aid you, that is so essential and the intent of this ministry.
 Continue and be blessed, love to you and Misha!